Community newspapers in Hollywood, California: News

-Citizen-News (1931—1970)
+Citizen-News (1931–1970)

 The Hollywood Citizen-News was a "flourishing medium-sized daily, concentrating its coverage on Hollywood," according to the Van Nuys News.
 "In the late 1930s, the paper led many a reform fight in local government."
+Under Palmer, the newspaper had a liberal editorial voice and its staff were granted editorial autonomy and expected to adhere to standard journalistic ethics.

 Palmer Merger

 Judge Harlan G. Palmer, the owner of the Hollywood Citizen since 1911, purchased the Hollywood News from Ira Copley in 1931 and combined the two papers under the name Citizen-News.
 The first issue appeared on Monday, November 2, 1931, published from the News building.
 The combined circulation was expected to reach "more than 30,000," it was said.
 The Citizen circulation was given as 20,000 and the News as "over 20,000."

 Harlan G. Palmer, Sr. owned and published its successor, the Hollywood Citizen News from the 1931 until 1956.

 In 1956, Harlan G. Palmer, Jr., took over as publisher of the Hollywood Citizen News, until it was sold in the 1960s, remaining an active publication until 1971.

 The Hollywood Citizen News and the Valley Citizen News were published together.